-Methotrexate is associated with a large number of interactions, some of which are significant enough to contraindicate concurrent use and require dose adjustment and/or additional monitoring (see section 4).
+Methotrexate is associated with a large number of interactions, some of which are significant enough to contraindicate concurrent use, require dose adjustment and/or additional monitoring (see section 4).
 Additional interactions which become relevant at higher doses (e.g., those used in oncology) are not included.

-- Trimethoprim and co-trimoxazole (Septrin[®]): Co-administration of medicinal products which cause folate deficiency (e.g., trimethoprim and co-trimoxazole) can lead to increased methotrexate toxicity and is contraindicated (see section 4).
-Particular caution should, therefore, also be exercised in the presence of existing folic acid deficiency. - Leflunomide: increased risk of bone marrow and liver toxicity; increased monitoring and vigilance required. - Ciclosporin: increased risk of nephrotoxicity and methotrexate toxicity. - Azathioprine and mercaptopurine: not advised due to increased risk of toxicity. - Acitretin: Avoid - Sulfasalazine: may increase the risk of bone marrow and liver toxicity.
+• Trimethoprim and co-trimoxazole (Septrin[®]): Co-administration of medicinal products which cause folate deficiency (e.g., trimethoprim and co-trimoxazole) can lead to

+7 | National shared care protocol adapted for local use: Inflammatory Bowel Disease: Oral Methotrexate for patients in adult services (excluding cancer). increased methotrexate toxicity and is contraindicated (see section 4).
+Particular caution should, therefore, also be exercised in the presence of existing folic acid deficiency (severe bone marrow depression has been reported).

+- Leflunomide: increased risk of bone marrow and liver toxicity; increased monitoring and vigilance required. - Acitretin and ciclosporin: avoid concomitant use due to increased risk of nephrotoxicity and methotrexate toxicity. - Azathioprine and mercaptopurine: not advised due to increased risk of toxicity. - Sulfasalazine: may increase risk of bone marrow and liver toxicity.
 However, this combination is used in clinical practice without incident.
-Be aware of trends in monitoring parameters. - Drugs with hepatotoxic, haematotoxic or nephrotoxic effects: Increased frequency of monitoring may be recommended. - Live vaccines (e.g., oral polio, oral typhoid, MMR, BCG, Zostavax®) are advised in line with the national schedule for all patients unless the patient is taking a dose of methotrexate or other immunosuppressive drugs that exceeds those specified in the Green Book.
-Doses below this level are not considered sufficiently immunosuppressive, and these patients can receive live vaccines.
+Be aware of trends in monitoring parameters. - Drugs with hepatotoxic, haematotoxic or nephrotoxic effects: increased frequency of monitoring may be recommended. - Live vaccines (e.g., oral polio, oral typhoid, MMR, BCG, Zostavax[®]) are advised in line with the national schedule for all patients, unless the patient is taking a dose of methotrexate or other immunosuppressive drugs that exceeds those specified in the Green Book.
+Doses below this level are not considered sufficiently immunosuppressive and these patients can receive live vaccines.
 Clinician discretion is advised.
 Please refer to the Green Book Chapter 6 for current advice.
 N.B.
 Routine influenza and pneumococcal vaccinations are highly recommended. - Clozapine, cytotoxics and olanzapine: increased risk of agranulocytosis.
-Avoid concomitant use. - Retinoids: increased risk of hepatotoxicity and may increase plasma levels of methotrexate. - Levetiracetam: may increase plasma levels of methotrexate. - Nitrous oxide and pyrimethamine: increased antifolate effect of methotrexate. - Lomitapide: increased risk of hepatotoxicity. - Probenecid: excretion of methotrexate reduced.

-- Phenytoin: possible increase of the antifolate effect of methotrexate leading to toxicity and decreased phenytoin effect.
+Avoid concomitant use. - Retinoids: increased risk of hepatotoxicity and may increase plasma levels of methotrexate. - Levetiracetam: may increase plasma levels of methotrexate due to antifolate effect.
+Caution in use.
+Increase monitoring frequency. - Nitrous oxide and pyrimethamine: increased antifolate effect of methotrexate. - Lomitapide: increased risk of hepatotoxicity. - Probenecid: excretion of methotrexate reduced. - Phenytoin: possible increase of the antifolate effect of methotrexate leading to toxicity, and decreased phenytoin effect.
 Increase the frequency of monitoring. - NSAIDs, COX-2 inhibitors, aspirin: may reduce excretion of methotrexate, increasing the risk of toxicity.
 These drugs are frequently used with methotrexate without incident, and aspirin at antiplatelet doses is unlikely to interact to a significant degree.
-The type and dose of NSAID should not be altered during methotrexate therapy without prior consultation with the rheumatology specialist team.
-They should not be stopped just because the patient is starting methotrexate, as the medicine takes 1-2 months to exert an effect, and the patient is likely to need the NSAID in the long term.
-Be aware of trends in monitoring parameters. - Antibiotics may alter methotrexate levels (excretion of methotrexate may be reduced increased risk of toxicity).
+Be aware of trends in monitoring parameters. - Antibiotics may alter methotrexate levels.
 Methotrexate should be interrupted during periods of acute infection (see section 10). - Theophylline and other methylxanthines: may reduce methotrexate efficacy.
-Methotrexate may reduce theophylline clearance. - Anticonvulsants: may reduce methotrexate levels. - Colestyramine: may increase the elimination of methotrexate. - Alcohol: consumption of alcohol increases the risk of hepatotoxicity.
+Methotrexate may reduce theophylline clearance. - Anticonvulsants: may reduce methotrexate levels. - Colestyramine: may increase the elimination of methotrexate. - Proton Pump Inhibitors: concomitant use with high dose methotrexate (>500mg/m2) should be avoided, especially in patients with renal impairment. - Alcohol: consumption of alcohol increases the risk of hepatotoxicity.
 Patients should moderate their alcohol intake to no more than 14 units per week.

-8. Baseline investigations, initial monitoring, and ongoing monitoring to be undertaken by specialists
+8. Baseline investigations, initial monitoring, and ongoing monitoring to be undertaken by specialist